sociomantic-tsunami/git-hub/man.rst

 To use this command you'll probably need to make an initial configuration to get authorization from GitHub.
-To do this you can use the `setup` command. need to configure at least two git configuration.
+To do this you can use the `setup` command.
 See the CONFIGURATION_ section for more configuration options.

 COMMANDS